warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 Warden Protocol has an immutable on-chain Intent Engine that acts as a gatekeeper.
 Its purpose is to determine the outcome of an [Intent](#intent) verification, returning either true or false.
 A [Keychain](#keychain) can modify a user's state only when this user's Intents are respected.

 (?)
-Does intent Engine returns true of false after checking the Abstract syntax tree?
+Does Intent Engine returns true of false after checking the Abstract syntax tree?

 ---